Recognizing Emotional & Verbal Abuse

 Leave and do not return, even though you will feel you want to.

 Plan ahead.
+DO NOT tell him you are going to leave.
 Get lots and lots of help.
 Don't hesitate to ask for all the help you can get.
 Leave and KEEP seeking help.
 Things will get better and you will find yourself again and you will know you did the right thing.
 Staying is never good.
 I've been told by counselors that only 1% of abusers actually change.
 Leave.
 Even though it may be the hardest thing you'll ever do.
 Leave.
 I did it and you can too.